(717) 569-0812

 At S. Clyde Weaver, we know our cheese.
 In fact, we have a century of experience creating delicious, artisan cheeses, meats and other delicacies to brighten Americans’ tables.
 When bland, over-processed cheese from the grocery store doesn’t cut it, you can find amazing cheeses, aged by experienced cheesemakers from S. Clyde Weaver.
 Some of our cheeses are aged for many years to produce the perfect texture and flavor.
 We even have creamy, delicious cheese spreads to try.

-Whether you’re looking to assemble an amazing cheeseboard or you just want to try something new to add a punch of great flavor to your next meal, browse our selection of cheeses today.
+Whether you’re looking to assemble an amazing cheeseboard or you just want to try something new to add a punch of great flavor to your next meal, stop by our East Petersburg location or browse our selection of cheeses today.

 Swiss Cheese from S. Clyde Weaver